From Caramelized Sugar to Buttery Bliss: The Art of Crafting Irresistible Toffee

 Making the Toffee Base

-Making toffee begins by heating sugar, butter, and water in a saucepan.
+Making toffee begins by heating the sugar and butter mixture in a saucepan.
 Next, the mixture is heated over medium heat until the sugar dissolves and the ingredients are combined.

 Once the sugar has dissolved, the heat is turned up, and the mixture is boiled until it reaches the desired temperature.